-Our net interest income amounted to 5 574 million euros in 2024, up 2% on the year-earlier figure (3% excluding the foreign-exchange effect).
-This was mainly attributable to a combination of a higher commercial transformation and ALM result, a more or less stable result from lending activities (with the positive impact of volume growth being offset by the negative impact of margin pressure in a few core markets) and the negative impact of a number of items, such as higher costs related to the minimum required reserves held with central banks, lower interest income from the dealing room, higher wholesale funding costs, lower interest income from short-term cash management activities, slightly lower interest income from time deposits, lower net interest income as a result of the sale of the remaining portfolios in Ireland and lower interest income from inflation-linked bonds.
+Our net interest income amounted to 5 142 million euros in 2024, up 2% on the year-earlier figure.
+This was mainly attributable to a combination of a higher commercial transformation and ALM result, a more or less stable result from lending activities (with the positive impact of volume growth being offset by the negative impact of margin pressure in a few core markets) and the negative impact of a number of items, such as higher costs related to the minimum required reserves held with central banks, lower interest income from the dealing room, higher wholesale funding costs, lower interest income from short-term cash management activities, slightly lower interest income from time deposits and lower net interest income as a result of the sale of the remaining portfolios in Ireland.

-Our loans and advances to customers amounted to 192 billion euros and rose by 5%, increasing by 4% at the Belgium Business Unit, 7% at the Czech Republic Business Unit and 9% at the International Markets Business Unit (with growth in each of the three countries).
-Our total deposit volume (deposits from customers, excluding debt securities) stood at 229 billion euros and rose by 7% (excluding deposits in KBC Bank branches abroad, which are driven by short-term cash management opportunities).
-Deposit growth amounted to 2% at the Czech Republic Business Unit.
-5% at the International Markets Business Unit and 10% at the Belgium Business Unit.
+Our loans and advances to customers amounted to 190 billion euros and rose by 5%, increasing by 4% at the Belgium Business Unit, 7% at the Czech Republic Business Unit and 9% at the International Markets Business Unit (with growth in each of the three countries).
+Our total deposit volume (deposits from customers, excluding debt securities) stood at 230 billion euros and rose by 7% (excluding deposits in KBC Bank branches abroad, which are driven by short-term cash management opportunities).
+Deposit growth amounted to 2% at the Czech Republic Business Unit, 5% at the International Markets Business Unit and 10% at the Belgium Business Unit.
 The growth at the Belgium Business Unit was partly due to successful initiatives following the release of money on the maturity date of the one-year Belgian State Note in early September 2024.
 Thanks to our proactive, multi-phased and multi-product offer to clients, the total inflow of client money (deposits, savings certificates, funds, insurance, bonds, etc.) after the maturity date of the state note amounted to roughly 6.5 billion euros, exceeding the 5.7-billion-euro outflow to the state note a year earlier by 0.8 billion euros.

-The net interest margin for our banking activities came to 2.09% compared to 2.05% in 2023.
+The net interest margin came to 2.09% compared to 2.05% in 2023.
 It amounted to 1.94% at the Belgium Business Unit, 2.42% at the Czech Republic Business Unit and 3.25% at the International Markets Business Unit.

-Net fee and commission income 2
+Net fee and commission income

-Our net fee and commission income came to 2 578 million euros in 2024, a growth of 10% on the year-earlier figure (11% excluding the foreign-exchange effect).
+Our net fee and commission income came to 2 608 million euros in 2024, a growth of 9% on the year-earlier figure.
 This was mainly the result of higher fees for our asset management services (management fees in particular, mostly related to the increase in assets under management; see below) and, to a lesser extent, higher fees for our banking services.
 The latter was primarily due to higher payment transaction fees, network income and securities-related fees.

-At the end of 2024, our total assets under management came to approximately 276 billion euros, 13% more than a year earlier, due to higher asset prices (+10 percentage points), combined with net inflow (+9 percentage points).
+At the end of 2024, our total assets under management at KBC Group level came to approximately 276 billion euros, 13% more than a year earlier, due to higher asset prices (+10 percentage points), combined with net inflow (+3 percentage points).
 Most of these assets at year-end 2024 were managed at the Belgium Business Unit (245 billion euros) and the Czech Republic Business Unit (19 billion euros).